haxeui/haxeui-openfl/README.md

 ```

 <h2>Usage</h2>
-The simplest method to create a new `OpenFL` application that is HaxeUI ready is simply to use one of the <a href="https://github.com/haxeui/haxeui-templates">haxeui-templates</a>.
+The simplest method to create a new `OpenFL` application that is HaxeUI ready is to use one of the <a href="https://github.com/haxeui/haxeui-templates">haxeui-templates</a>.
 These templates will allow you to start a new project rapidly with HaxeUI support baked in.

 If however you already have an existing application, then incorporating HaxeUI into that application is straight forward: